 The weather in Cape Town is almost Mediterranean-like.
 Warm and balmy most of the time, with winters at above 10 degrees Celcius / 50 degrees Fahrenheit not being too cold either.

-The winter months of May through October are also perfect for safaris and game drives, or for enjoying wine holidays at camps with the light winter rain.
-But if you want to visit Cape Town over Christmas and New Year, you’ll need to book accommodation really early.
+The winter months are also perfect for safaris and game drives, or for enjoying wine holidays at camps with the light winter rain.
+But if you want to visit Cape Town over Christmas and New Year, you’ll need to book accommodation really early (check out my recommendations below).

 How to Get To Cape Town